-Beancounters at IDC have added up some numbers and divided them by their shoe size and reached the conclusion that desktop PC sales in 2017 fell below 100 million for the first time.
+Beancounters at analysts IDC have added up some numbers and divided by their shoe size and reached the conclusion that shipments of PCs have finally slowed down after two years of double-digit growth.

 The coronavirus outbreak hit the entertainment industry hard, causing enormous losses for the companies operating in this branch.
 However, as millions of people started spending more time indoors and online, the last few months have witnessed a surge in video gaming.